Blosc/c-blosc/README.rst

 the libraries and the header files for these libraries are accessible, these will be used by default.

+*Note on Zlib*: the library should be easily found on UNIX systems, although on Windows, you can help CMake to find it by setting the environment variable 'ZLIB_ROOT' to where zlib 'include' and 'lib' directories are.
+Also, make sure that Zlib DDL library is in your '\Windows' directory.

 However, the full sources for LZ4, LZ4HC, Snappy and Zlib have been included in Blosc too.
 So, in general, you should not worry about not having (or CMake not finding) the libraries in your system because in this case, their sources will be automaticall compiled for you.
 That effectively means that you can be confident in having a complete support for all the supported compression libraries in all supported platforms.

-*Note on Zlib*: the library should be easily found on UNIX systems, although on Windows, you can help CMake to find it by setting the environment variable 'ZLIB_ROOT' to where zlib 'include' and 'lib' directories are.
-Also, make sure that Zlib DDL library is in your '\Windows' directory.

-If you want to force Blosc to use the include compression libraries instead of trying to find the libraries in the system first, you can switch off the PREFER_EXTERNAL_COMPLIBS CMake option:
+If you want to force Blosc to use the included compression sources instead of trying to find the libraries in the system first, you can switch off the PREFER_EXTERNAL_COMPLIBS CMake option: